d3xter666/ui5con-2019-mean-stack-with-ui5/README.md

 In this step we'll integrate frontend with the backend.

-As we'll hit the backend via GraphQL queries, we'll need to build a fronetend GraphQL client. in therms of UI5, it would be a GraphQL model.
+As we'll hit the backend via GraphQL queries, we'll need to build a frontend GraphQL client.
+In terms of UI5, it would be a GraphQL model.
 The interesting part here is that we don't need to build it from scratch, but enhance the JSONModel with a new method ``query``.

 And it's simple as that!